 - Look for Java on the list and click the "Enable" button (if the button says "Disable" then Java is already enabled).

 - Newer versions of Chrome may require additional/different instructions to enable Java.

 Please note that the above directions apply to newer versions of these browsers.
 Specific directions, locations and names of links may vary somewhat depending on the version of a browser you are running.

-If you have any additional questions or need help making sure Java is enabled in your browser, please contact the IT Help Desk (1.855.877.9919).
+If you have any additional questions or need help making sure Java is enabled in your browser, you can browse the IT's service portal, chat with the IT Help Desk using their "Chat with Technology Help Desk" feature, or call 1.855.877.9919.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.